nilshartmann/react-training/INSTALL_en.md

 Your laptop/PC should have installed:

 - Git (to install the workspace).
-- [NodeJS](https://nodejs.org/en/download/) LTS version, currently 14.6 (12.16.x should also work) and npm version included in it
+- [NodeJS](https://nodejs.org/en/download/) LTS version, currently 16.x (but 14.x and 12.16.x should also work) and npm version included in it
 - Browser (preferably Firefox or Chrome)
 - An IDE or text editor.
 If you already use a "favourite editor", use it during the training so you don't have to learn a new tool as well.
 Otherwise, the following tools will work for example:
   - [Visual Studio Code](https://code.visualstudio.com/)
   - [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) (Ultimate Edition, but evaluation version is sufficient)
   - [Webstorm](https://www.jetbrains.com/webstorm/download/) (evaluation version is sufficient)
+- For **Zoom**-based trainings: you should install the Zoom Client (in favor of the web client).
+You do _not_ need a Zoom account to participate.

 **Optional: Browser Extensions for React**